How Does The Grinder In A Super-automatic Espresso Machine Work?

 Flat burrs are characterized by two parallel disks with teeth that crush the beans between them.
 This design provides a consistent grind size and is widely used in commercial espresso machines.
 On the other hand, conical burrs have a cone-shaped design, with one burr nested inside the other.
 Conical burrs are known for producing a more consistent grind, yielding a higher-quality extraction.

-See also Can I Customize Coffee Beverages With A Super-automatic Espresso Machine?
+See also What Brewing Parameters Can I Adjust On A Super-automatic Espresso Machine?

 Grinding Mechanism